More than 3,000 sinkholes have opened up in the Dead Sea as the region continues to lose water

 By the early 2000s, new craters were opening up every day.

 Bromberg said they can develop overnight, making them "unpredictable and very dangerous."
 Experts are afraid nearby roads could collapse or injure someone.

-The Dead Sea is evaporating at a rate of nearly about 3 feet per year.
-Sitting at more than 1398 feet below sea level, it is the lowest point on dry earth.
+The Dead Sea is evaporating at a rate of nearly about a metre a year.
+Sitting at more than 426 metres below sea level, it is the lowest point on dry earth.
 It relies on fresh water from Jordan River but that waterway is drying up, sending only about 5 percent of its water into the area.
 Experts say 30 percent is needed to maintain the Dead Sea.

 The craters are forming in clusters that collapse on each other and create even larger holes.

 Bromberg told ABC the only way to halt the sinkholes is to "stabolize" the area -- but it's not clear how that will be achieved.